octanner/ruby/style-guide.md

 ## Tooling

-> [Rubocop](https://github.com/bbatsov/rubocop) helps ensure adherence for our ruby code and [Rubocop-RSpec](https://github.com/backus/rubocop-rspec) covers our tests.
+> [Rubocop](https://github.com/bbatsov/rubocop) helps ensure adherence for our ruby code.
+Consider also using [Rubocop-RSpec](https://github.com/backus/rubocop-rspec) covers our tests.

 We use tooling to make adherence easier.